ArcherEvil/Polygon-Calculator-JavaScript-/README.md

 * main.py file is the main file with the code

-* Script written in most recent Python 3.10 - Download [Here.](https://www.python.org)
+* Script written in with HTML, CSS and JavaScript

 ### See the same project in Python [Here.](https://github.com/ArcherEvil/Polygon-Calculator--Python-)
 ## Authors